droundy/thesis-pommerenck/ising/referee-response.md

 Second, SAD was initially tested on methods where it could benefit from knowing the temperature range of interest in advance.
-It is critical to test it's convergence properties on a different type of system where the range of energies is easily known (thus biasing in favor of WL methods).
+It is critical to test it's convergence properties on a different type of system where the range of energies is easily known (we find that this does not measurably bias in favor of WL methods).
 Also in the case of the 128 X 128 2D Ising system, the computation time is quite lengthy (more than 6 months for some calculations) representing a superior and robust comparison result.

-In response to the second referee's comments, we have better highlighted these important points in the abstract and conclusion.
+In response to the second referee's comments, we have better highlighted these important points in the abstract, discussion paragraph, and conclusion.